 - Preheat oven to 350 degrees F (180 C).

 - Generously grease (only 10) of a muffin pan, or if you plan to use the paper, be sure to lightly spray the paper with cooking spray.
 Set aside.

 - In a large mixing bowl, whisk together the flour, brown sugar, baking powder, salt, pumpkin pie spice, and cinnamon.

 - Next, make a well in the center, pour in the melted butter, pumpkin puree, and milk.
 Whisk until well blended.
 No need to over whisk the mixture.

 - Divide the mixture into 10 muffins cups.

-- Bake for 15 minutes, or until a toothpick inserted comes out clean.
+- Bake for 15 to 17 minutes, or until a toothpick inserted comes out clean.
 Transfer to a wire rack to cool for a few minutes.